microsoft/vscode-python-devicesimulator/README.md

 Device Simulator Express provides several commands in the Command Palette (`F1` or `CTRL + SHIFT + P` / `CMD + SHIFT + P` for Mac OS) for working with \*.py files:

-- `Device Simulator Express: Getting Started`: Opens a page in VS Code that helps users get started with the extension and code they can write to play with the simulators.
+- `Device Simulator Express: Getting Started`: Opens a page in VS Code that helps users get started with the extension.
+Here, users can browse through code that they can use to play with the simulators.
-- `Device Simulator Express: Run Simulator`: Runs python code on the simulator.
+- `Device Simulator Express: Run Simulator`: Runs Python code on the simulator.
 - `Device Simulator Express: [Circuit Playground Express] New File`: Opens an unsaved .py file with template code, also opens the simulator.
 - `Device Simulator Express: [Circuit Playground Express] Open Simulator`: Opens the simulator in the webView
 - `Device Simulator Express: [Circuit Playground Express] Deploy to Device`: Copies the current file to CIRCUITPY drive if detected a CPX is plugged in.